 Most of us have been told that the first animated film was Disney’s version of Snow White and the Seven Dwarves.
-But Disney had nothing to do with the world’s very first animated film – or the second.
+But Disney had nothing to do with the first – or the second!

-Argentina is home to the first animated movie
+Argentina is home to the first animated film

 The first animated feature film ever made was an Argentinian creation titled El Apóstol.
 The 1917 movie is now lost to time after being destroyed in a fire in 1926.
 However, it was around over 20 years before Disney’s Snow White.

 The film was directed and produced by two Italian-Argentine immigrants – Quirino Cristiani and Federico Valle.

 El Apóstol is no children’s film.
 In fact, it was a satire of Hipólito Yrigoyen, Argentina’s president in which he dreams of going to Mount Olympus to talk politics with the Greek god Zeus.
 He ends up using Zeus’ thunderbolt to rid Buenos Aires of corrupt politicians.

 The only reason we know about the film is from records about its release in Buenos Aires.
 It didn’t appear in theaters outside the city.